 In the context of AP automation, the combination of OCR and machine learning can become the driving force behind intelligent data capture.
 While OCR extracts data from digital documents and scanned images, advanced machine learning algorithms can analyze the structure of an invoice for patterns.

 Working together, these solutions can classify data and differentiate between the due amounts and address numbers (as well as other types of information) accurately.
-Because of these technologies, AP staff no longer needs to worry about sending invoice data into correct fields for processing.
+Because of these technologies, AP staff no longer needs to worry about sending invoice data into the correct fields for processing.

 By using OCR and advanced machine learning, your AP staff can match up correct general ledger codes with specific transaction types or vendors.
 At the same time, it’s possible to transfer invoice information such as supplier identification, amount total, and invoice number into the automated accounts payable system.
 Similarly, these solutions can also be used to send invoices to the correct approvers for sign-off without manual effort.